narayana1101/leftover_killer/README.md

 3) The db_config file should be changed to point to the database, and the connection details.
 4) After successful configuration, these scripts can be exposed via the server.
 5) The clients can execute the exposed scripts.

+The tests folder contains the Unit tests for these scripts.